NikXpro/RDocs/create-menu.md

 <a name="create-menu"></a>
 ### Create a menu

-To create your menu we will use the [RMenu](/docs/{{version}}/rmenu) utility provided with RageUI, if you want to understand how it works I invite you to check by yourself on the documentation.
+To create your menu you can use the [RMenu](/docs/{{version}}/rmenu) utility supplied with RageUI or else use a variable, if you want to understand how it works I invite you to check for yourself on the documentation.

+1. #### New method
+		local mainMenu = RageUI.CreateMenu("Menu title", "Menu description")

+5. #### Old method
  		RMenu.Add('showcase', 'main', RageUI.CreateMenu("RageUI", "showcase"))